Choose Excellence with an MA or Certificate in Applied Behavior Analysis (ABA)

 Certificate in Applied Behavior Analysis

 The Certificate in Applied Behavior Analysis is a post-graduate certificate, designed for students who already hold a graduate degree in another discipline.
-Students may pursue the Certificate to fulfill the behavior analytic courseswork requirements to become a Board Certified Behavior Analyst (BCBA).
-The program is 21-credits, and can be completed online or on-campus, across 4-semesters.
+This certificate can fulfill the behavior analytic coursework requirements to become a Board Certified Behavior Analyst (BCBA).
+The program requires 21 credits and can be completed in four semesters online.

 What is Applied Behavior Analysis?

-Upon completion of the MA and Certificate program requirements, you will meet the minimum coursework set forth by the Behavior Analyst Certification Board (BACB) to take the exam to become a Board Certified Behavior Analyst (BCBA).
-Applicants will need to meet additional fieldwork requirements before they can be deemed eligible to take the examination.
+Upon completion of the MA or Certificate in Applied Behavior Analysis program requirements, you will meet the minimum coursework set forth by the Behavior Analyst Certification Board (BACB) to take the exam to become a Board Certified Behavior Analyst (BCBA).
 Contingent on passing the BCBA exam, students will meet the requirements to become a Licensed Applied Behavior Analyst (LABA) in the majority of US states.

-If you are not currently working in an ABA setting where you can receive mentored training, you will have the option to take 5 additional credits and obtain an individualized field placement.
-This option will include regular supervision in an ABA setting over the course of 4 consecutive semesters, as well as coursework.
-You will complete approximately 1,000 hours of experience required by the BACB to sit for the BCBA exam.
+If you are not currently working in an ABA setting where you can receive mentored training, you will have the option to take five additional credits and obtain an individualized field placement.
+This option will include regular supervision in an ABA setting over the course of four consecutive semesters as well as the required coursework.
+You will complete approximately 1,000 hours of experience toward the total required by the BACB to sit for the BCBA exam.

 Choose Community Connectivity, Support and Student Life